 Getting Web Hosting

 For the sake of this article, everything I refer to will be in reference to using a self-hosted WordPress website from here on out.
 One of the most confusing things in the beginning of going self-hosted for me was web hosting.
 I honestly just didn’t really understand what it was and why I needed it, so let me break that down for you.

 A web host is essentially where your website lives.
 It’s the beautiful home of your beautiful child (your website… is that a weird reference?
 Probably).
 Your website’s host is where you will find all of the back end files and information for your website (A.K.A. all of that pesky code that none of us want to deal with).
 It’s home to all of those files and more, including your website’s email.
 Choosing a good web host is essential to the functionality of your website, as it’s basically the backbone that holds everything together.Choosing a great web host is essential to the functionality of your website.
 It's the backbone that holds everything together!
 Click To Tweet

 As I’ve been self-hosted for less than a year, I only have experience with one web host, so it’s the only one I can speak about.
 However, I can tell you all the details about my experience in order to help you make an informed decision.
-I am using Bluehost to host the A Daynna Life website.
-I based this decision on the great reviews I was reading about Bluehost and the amazingly low price.
-Bluehost offers hosting packages for as little as $3.95 per month, which is an incredible deal for all that’s included with it!
+I am using Siteground to host the A Daynna Life website.
+Originally I was using Bluehost, which was fine, I didn’t really find anything terribly wrong with it in my experience.
+However, I’m incredibly glad I made the switch in hosting companies in hindsight.
+Siteground offers hosting packages for as little as $3.95 per month, which is an incredible deal for all that’s included with it!